Mold

 Step 1: Report Mold to Your Landlord/Property Manager

-Your landlord is legally required to address mold concerns in your unit and anything that may be causing it.
+Your landlord is legally required to address the mold and water sources that may be causing it.
+Your landlord should follow up 10-15 days after you first report concerns.

-For more details about Virginia laws on housing conditions, visit the Code of Virginia website.
+For more details about Virginia laws on housing conditions, visit the Code of Virginia website or jump to the Mold Code section below.
 Your lease may have specific language about this.

 Step 2: Report Your Concern to the City with 311